 When are classes?

-Our classes meet one afternoon per week for 1 hour and 45 minutes:
+NORMALLY our classes meet one afternoon per week for 1 hour and 45 minutes:

-German-American-School, Teaching German for 119 Years.
-Regents Accredited Since 1911.
+German-American-School, Regents Accredited Since 1911.